tom-metherell/Mice.jl/README.md

 `m` is the number of imputations.

+`imputeWhere` is an `AxisVector` of vectors specifying which values of each variable are to be imputed.
+If not specified, all missing values are imputed.
+You can create a default `imputeWhere` vector (which you can then edit) using the function `findMissings(data)`.

 `visitSequence` is a vector of column names specifying the order in which the columns should be imputed.
-If `nothing`, the order is determined automatically.
+If not specified, the order is determined automatically.
 You can skip the imputation of a column by removing it from the `visitSequence`.

-`methods` is a vector of imputation methods.
-If `nothing`, the default methods are used.
+`methods` is an `AxisVector` of imputation methods.
+If not specified, the default methods are used.
 Currently, `Mice.jl` supports only a few methods (`"pmm"`, `"norm"`, `"mean"` and `"sample"`).
 You can make a default methods vector (which you can then edit) using the function `makeMethods(data)`.

-`predictorMatrix` is a matrix of predictors for each column (with the predictors in the columns of the matrix).
-If `nothing`, all other columns are used for each column.
+`predictorMatrix` is an `AxisMatrix` of predictors for each column (with the predictors in the columns of the matrix).
+If not specified, all other columns are used for each column.
 To prevent one column from predicting another, ensure that value of the corresponding cell is set to `0`.
 You can make a default predictor matrix (which you can then edit) using the function `makePredictorMatrix(data)`.

 `iter` is the number of iterations to perform.